Haven't filed taxes in a long time?

 How to File Back Taxes in 5 Steps

-Are you worrying and asking yourself, “How do I deal with the IRS for back taxes?”
+Are you asking yourself, “How do I deal with the IRS for back taxes?”
 Don’t panic, just keep reading.

 1. Gather Necessary Documents